13th September 2017

 Wirral Council’s leisure, parks & events website reports that ‘pool and sauna opening times will change’ on Thursday due to the visit by the second in line to the throne.

-The project to build the two short-sided pitches in place of the old ‘concrete cage’ at the back of Guinea Gap was part of a wider scheme of improvements at the leisure centre.
+Building the two short-sided pitches in place of the old ‘concrete cage’ at the back of Guinea Gap was part of a wider scheme of improvements at the leisure centre.

-The old pitch and enclosure were ripped out and replaced with a new 3G astroturf surface, enclosed by bespoke combined mesh fence panels and railings installed by Dawn Fencing of Leigh, which has been going more than 30 years and is the only fencing contractor dedicated solely to sports.
+The old pitch and enclosure were ripped out and replaced with a new 3G astroturf surface, enclosed by bespoke combined mesh fence panels and railings installed by Dawn Fencing of Leigh, which has been more than 30 years and is the only fencing contractor dedicated solely to sports.

 The pitches feature the new generation of artificial grass and provide the perfect surface for five or six-a-side football as it is hardwearing and can be used in all weathers while retaining the look and feel of natural grass.